libing125/CTEG/README.md

 1. Unzip the data and place it according to the path in `config.py`
 2. Run `python3 cteg.py`

-Feel free to contact [me](mailto:tobiaslee@foxmail.com) raise an issue if you meet any problems.
+Feel free to contact [me](mailto:tobiaslee@foxmail.com) or raise an issue if you meet any problems.

 ## Citation